croquet/microverse/docs/AssetManager.md

 As AssetManager deals with external resources, it is only available from the view (pawn) side code.
 This document describes how to use it to load assets and cache them if desired.

-The main functionality of AssetManager is written in `src/assetManager.js` that does not depend on Microverse or Worldcore.
-It is then wrapped as a Worldcore service in `src/wcAssetManager.js`.
-Typically you get the wrapped Asset Manager by calling `this.service("AssetManager").assetManager`.
+The main functionality of AssetManager is written in `src/assetManager.js`.
+Its core part does not depend on Microverse or Worldcore, but then the core is wrapped as a Worldcore service in `src/wcAssetManager.js`.
+Typically you get to the core features of AssetManager with expression `this.service("AssetManager").assetManager`.

 ## Handling File Drop Events